s0ftcorn/ckdb/content/boots.md

 Note: It seems like their quality is going downhill.
 Even more subjective view backed by some posts on reddit.

 ## Not happy until now?
-Either you want something special in terms of look or have other requirements for your boots, in which case: [[eu-shoes.md]]
+Either you want something special in terms of look or have other requirements for your boots, in which case: [[eu-shoes]]